SidneyNemzer/snippets/README.md

 # Snippets

-Chrome extension that provides advanced snippet managment
+Chrome extension that provides advanced snippet management

 ## This is a WIP